OpenAir Atlantic

 Live data

-We pull real-time weather, air quality, radar, tides, and water temperature from free Canadian government APIs — Environment Canada, Fisheries & Oceans, and ocean buoy networks.
-No paywalls.
-No third-party data brokers.
+We pull real-time weather observations, air quality, radar, tides, and water temperature from public feeds — mainly Environment Canada, Fisheries & Oceans, and ocean buoy networks — with Open-Meteo filling in short-range rain timing and approved first-party sensors adding hyperlocal reads where needed.

 02